adam-wozniak/website/_portfolios/2021-08-15-game-dev-prototypes.md

 featured_image: /images/game-dev-prototypes.jpg
 ---

 In June 2020, I decided to learn game development, using Unity and C#.
 I gave myself a goal of building 40 prototypes in 12 months, while working on this for at least 15 minutes daily.
-In March 2021, I achieved my goal.
+In March 2021, I achieved my goal (and built 43!).

 <div class="gallery" data-columns="2">
 	<img src="/images/game-dev-prototype-01.jpg">